-Any gain or loss that you recognize on a disposition of our ADSs or ordinary shares will generally be treated as U.S. source income or loss for foreign tax credit limitation purposes.
-However, if we are deemed to be a "resident enterprise" under PRC tax law, we may be eligible for the benefits of the income tax treaty between the United States and the PRC.
-In such event, if PRC tax were to be imposed on any gain from the disposition of the ADSs or ordinary shares (see "Item 10.E.
-Additional Information -Taxation-PRC Taxation"), a U.S. Holder that is eligible for the benefits of the treaty may elect to treat such gain as PRC source income.
+Any gain or loss you recognize on a disposition of our ADSs or ordinary shares will generally be treated as U.S. source income or loss for foreign tax credit limitation purposes.
+However, if we are deemed to be a "resident enterprise" under PRC tax law and PRC tax were to be imposed on any gain from the disposition of the ADSs or ordinary shares (see "Item 10.
+Additional Information-E. Taxation-PRC Taxation"), a U.S. Holder that is eligible for the benefits of the treaty may elect to treat such gain as PRC source income.
 You should consult your tax advisors regarding the proper treatment of gain or loss in your particular circumstances.